musana/fuzzuli/README.md

   <img src="img/gopher.png">
 </p>

-**fuzzuli** is a fuzzing tool that aims to find critical backup files by creating a dynamic wordlist based on the domain.
+**fuzzuli** is a url fuzzing tool that aims to find critical backup files by creating a dynamic wordlist based on the domain.

 <p align="center">
 <img src="img/sample.png">